seddonm1/seddonm1.github.io/content/cv.md

 *Sydney, New South Wales, Australia*

 *   Full rewrite from a GraphQL/Azure Functions to an extremely simple single-container REST service (with OpenAPI specification) backed by Postgres in Typescript.
-*   Achieved transaction guarantees by using the active record pattern and Graphile worker queues.
+*   Achieved transaction guarantees by using the active record pattern and implementation of async Graphile worker queues.
 *   Heavily use of code generation from API specifications to create type-safe clients including from the Truyu mobile application.

 ### VisualCortex